KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 4. You are counting the number of items in stock in an inventory system (whole numbers only).

 Best data type: __________
-5. You are dealing with financial calculations and need precise decimal values for prices and quantities.
+5. You are dealing with financial calculations and need decimal values for prices and quantities.

 Best data type: __________
 6. You need to store data about a person (e.g., name, age, occupation) and retrieve the data by key.